ChristopherBrum/rb130/blocks/blocks.md

 Above, nothing out of the ordinary is going on.
 A local variable is assigned to String object, a Proc object is instantiated with a block passed in as an argument with the local variable `name` interpolated within the block, then its saved to a local variable.
 Finally, the Proc object is called and outputs `'Hi there Chris'`.

+> A closure's binding consists of artifacts that were in scope at the point at which the closure was created; by artifacts we mean things like variables, method references, etc.

-The block passed in as Proc object instantiation creates a closure which creates a binding to the `name` local variable.
+The Proc object instantiation creates a closure which allows access to all artifacts within scope of the block to be bound to it.
+In this case it creates a binding to the `name` local variable.
 This is how the value of `name` is accessible when `chunk_of_code.call` is executed.

 ```ruby
 name = "Chris"